logo

 Over the next 1-2 years, Government officials will work through changes to national freshwater legislation.
 This is what we know so far.
 This page will be updated with changes as they become available.

-• The Natural and Built Environment Act and the Spatial Planning Act which replaced the RMA in August last year, have already been repealed.
-We are now back to the RMA and regional councils will have to assess resource consent applications based on the RMA when for example deciding on consent duration.
+• The Natural and Built Environment Act and the Spatial Planning Act that replaced the RMA in August last year, have been repealed.
+We are back to the RMA and regional councils will have to assess resource consent applications based on the RMA when for example deciding on consent duration.

 • The requirement to notify new regional freshwater plans by the end of 2024 at the latest has been extended to the end of 2027.

-• Government is progressing a new fast-track consenting regime for infrastructure and development.
-This will include target changes to the Resource Management Act (RMA) by late 2024.
+• Government is progressing a new Fast-track Approvals Bill, which introduces a new consenting regime for infrastructure and development.

 • The current RMA will over time be replaced with new resource management legislation based on the enjoyment of property rights while ensuring environmental outcomes.